thotmx/swc-generate-cards/README.md

 # Solve With Code: Generate Cards

-I hate to do repetitive tasks, and I help people to avoid them.
+I hate to do repetitive tasks and I like to help people to avoid them.

 On my SWC (Solve with Code) repositories will be some really simple scripts that I've coded to avoid people wasting a lot of time.